plandes/clj-nlp-parse/README.md

 ## References

-See the [general NLP feature creation] library for additional references.
+See the [General NLP feature creation] library for additional references.

 ```jflex
 @phdthesis{choi2014optimization,